Patchethium/Azalea/README.md

 You can refer to the [official VOICEVOX documentation](https://github.com/VOICEVOX/voicevox_core?tab=readme-ov-file#%E7%92%B0%E5%A2%83%E6%A7%8B%E7%AF%89) (Japanese), you just need to download their script and execute it.
 #### Manually downloading the core

- - Download the core from the [official VOICEVOX releases](https://github.com/VOICEVOX/voicevox_core/releases) and extract it to a directory.
+ - Download the core from the [VOICEVOX releases](https://github.com/VOICEVOX/voicevox_core/releases) and extract it to a directory.
- - Download the OpenJTalk dictionary from the [official OpenJTalk releases](https://jaist.dl.sourceforge.net/project/open-jtalk/Dictionary/open_jtalk_dic-1.11/open_jtalk_dic_utf_8-1.11.tar.gz) and extract it to the same directory.
+ - Download the OpenJTalk dictionary from the [OpenJTalk releases](https://jaist.dl.sourceforge.net/project/open-jtalk/Dictionary/open_jtalk_dic-1.11/open_jtalk_dic_utf_8-1.11.tar.gz) and extract it to the same directory.

 The directory should look like this: